markelca/clapi.nvim/README.md

 ## Troubleshooting

 **Q: No symbols are displayed for my file**
-A: Make sure you have the appropriate language parser installed for treesitter:
+- A: clapi needs treesitter in order to work.
+The language parsers should have been installed automatically, but make sure they are available:
 ```vim
 :TSInstall php
 :TSInstall java
 ```

 **Q: Some inherited members are missing**
-A: The plugin requires proper parsing of the inheritance hierarchy.
-Ensure your project structure allows the plugin to find parent classes and interfaces.
-A: Check that you have an LSP installed and attached to the current buffer.
+- A: Check that you have an LSP installed and attached to the current buffer.
 It may take a few seconds since you open the file.
+- A: The plugin requires proper parsing of the inheritance hierarchy.
+Ensure your project structure allows the LSP to find parent classes and interfaces.

+**Q: Where does the "clapi" name come from**
+- A: clapi it's a silly acronym coming from Class API, in case the mnemotechnics comes useful for you :)

 ## Contributing